Ask. Learn. Improve

 • Clean, fast search interface

-Where it falls short: Glean is fundamentally a search tool.
+Glean is fundamentally a search tool.
 It finds documents.
-It doesn't necessarily answer questions from those documents.
+It does not necessarily answer questions from those documents.
 When a nurse asks "Can an RN remove a chest tube per our scope of practice?"
-Glean might return the right document, but the nurse still has to open it, read it, and find the specific section.
+Glean might return the right document, but the nurse still has to open it, read it, and locate the specific section.

-Traditional Knowledge Management Platforms (Confluence, Notion, SharePoint)
+Traditional knowledge management platforms (Confluence, Notion, SharePoint)

 These platforms represent the pre-AI approach to knowledge management.
 They provide structured repositories for documentation with varying degrees of search capability.